Ortho-Automation/Analytics-backend/readme.md

 Locate `.env.sample` in root, clone it and rename as `.env` before spinning up Docker containers.
 You will also need to keep `setting.py` updated while making changes to the env etc.

+### Containers cannot find entrypoint.sh

+To fix this, locate `postgres/01-init-user.sh` and root folder's `entrypoint.sh`, save them as LF (Linux Line Ending), and rerun the build command again.